ikespand/ml4db/README.md

   - The database is derived from the [exact equation](https://en.wikipedia.org/wiki/Nusselt_number#Dittus-Boelter_equation) and provided in [DittusBoelterDatabase.csv](https://github.com/ikespand/ml4db/blob/master/DittusBoelterDatabase.csv).
 One can regenerate the database with the attached [MATLAB script](https://github.com/ikespand/ml4db/blob/master/0_generate_DB_data.m).
   - Attached first [Python script](https://github.com/ikespand/ml4db/blob/master/1_ML4DB_All.py) can be used to read, train and test the [DittusBoelterDatabase.csv](https://github.com/ikespand/ml4db/blob/master/DittusBoelterDatabase.csv).
 It shows the uses of different machine learning algorithm with some initial guess of hyperparameters.
-  - Second [script](https://github.com/ikespand/ml4db/blob/master/2_DNN_DB.py) shows the implementation of deep neural network on the same database.
+  - Second [script](https://github.com/ikespand/ml4db/blob/master/2_DNN_DB.py) shows the implementation of deep neural network (DNN) on the same database.
 Grid search, which is often used to find best hyperparameter, is also included.
+   - Third [script](https://github.com/ikespand/ml4db/blob/master/3_DNN_TensorFlow.py) shows the implementation of DNN on the same database using [TensorFlow](https://www.tensorflow.org/).
+A high level API for TensorFlow, named Keras, is used.

 ### Dependencies
 - Python3